GilAvraham2909/DiseaseSpreadModel/README.md

 ## About
 I build an program that simulate a disease spread in the population.
+In the end of the run you get a graph of the iterations.

 ## Installing
 - python and install the requirements.txt file.